SPRING STOMP

 Below is a list of places where we have traditionally stayed.
 Mention Stomp when you make the reservation and some will give a discounted rate.

-• Watership Inn was originally built in the seafaring days of the 1820s and was home to a number of Provincetown’s ship captains when not at sea.
+Watership Inn was originally built in the seafaring days of the 1820s and was home to a number of Provincetown’s ship captains when not at sea.
 Wi-Fi, continental breakfast, 1 car parking per room.
-Offering a 10% discount when you mention Stomp! watershipinn.com
+They generally offer a 10% discount when you mention Stomp! watershipinn.com